CICE-Consortium/CICE/README.md

 Information about the CICE model is at
 * https://github.com/CICE-Consortium/CICE/wiki

-Code, documentation, DOIs, and other information for each CICE versions and releases is at
+Code, documentation, DOIs, and other information for each numbered CICE releases for version 6 and later is at
 * https://github.com/CICE-Consortium/CICE/wiki/CICE-Version-Index

 A list of resources for information about the Consortium and its repositories as well as model documentation, testing, and development is at